mfolivas/phoenix/README.md

 # Entity Extraction Application

 This project is a proof-of-concept (POC) for extracting named entities and their relationships from unstructured text/Markdown files.
-It is built with FastAPI, uses spaCy for Named Entity Recognition (NER), and implements a simple heuristic for relationship identification.
-The code follows Domain-Driven Design (DDD), SOLID principles, and Test-Driven Development (TDD) best practices.
+It is built with FastAPI and uses spaCy for Named Entity Recognition (NER).
+Our design follows Domain-Driven Design (DDD), SOLID principles, and Test-Driven Development (TDD) best practices.

+> **Note:** The default spaCy model (`en_core_web_md`) may misclassify some entities (e.g., "São Paulo" as a PERSON).
+This README explains how you can train a custom NER model with your own annotated data to better capture domain-specific entities like locations and employee counts.

 ---